This Mojito Hot Toddy Is the Destroyer of Colds

 Named after Frederick Law Olmsted and located just two blocks from the Olmsted-designed Prospect Park, this charming Prospect Heights spot comes from chef Greg Baxtrom and horticulturist Ian Rothman, both previously of Atera.
-The seasonal menu features light and colorful fare like trout, carrot crepes, and lamb porchetta, best enjoyed in the restaurant's string-light-lined garden (in the warmer months), where much of the menu's produce comes from.
+The seasonal menu features light and colorful fare like trout, carrot crepes, and rutabaga tagliatelle, best enjoyed in warmer months in the restaurant's string-light-lined garden, where much of the menu's produce comes from.